contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 ## Auto Accessor Traits

-The need to define and wire up many CGP components may overwhelm a developer who is new to CGP.
-At least during the beginning phase, a project don't usually that much flexibility in customizing how fields are accessed.
-As such, some may consider the full use of field accessors introduced in this chapter being unnecessarily complicated.
+The process of defining and wiring many CGP components can be overwhelming for developers who are new to CGP.
+In the early stages of a project, there is typically not much need for customizing how fields are accessed.
+As a result, some developers may find the full use of field accessors introduced in this chapter unnecessarily complex.

-One intermediate way to simplify use of accessor traits is to define them _not_ as CGP components, but as regular Rust traits with blanket implementations that use `HasField`.
-For example, we can re-define the `HasApiUrl` trait as follows:
+To simplify the use of accessor traits, one approach is to define them not as CGP components, but as regular Rust traits with blanket implementations that leverage `HasField`.
+For example, we can redefine the `HasApiBaseUrl` trait as follows:

 ```rust
 # extern crate cgp;